Water Supply Schemes

 An announced allocation is the percentage of your water allocation that may be taken in a water year.

-The announced allocation is calculated according to the rules detailed in the Mary Basin Resource Operations Plan 2011 and is designed to apportion available water in any given year.
+The announced allocation is calculated according to the rules detailed in the relevant operations manual and is designed to apportion available water in any given year.

 Announced allocations per scheme are: -